nivupai/InformationInequalities.jl/README.md

 **Note**: The package is still under active development and things evolve quickly (or at least should)

 - enclosure of the solution of interval linear systems
-- exact characterization of the solution set of interval linear systems using Oettli-Präger
+- exact characterization of the entropic space
-- verified solution of floating point linear systems
+- verified proof and ``\LaTeX`` rendering in display
-- enclosure of eigenvalues of interval matrices
+- enclosure of singularvalues of the entropic space generator matrix
-- verified computation of eigenvalues and eigenvectors of floating point matrices
+- Further work

 ## Installation